benjaminion/upgrading-ethereum-book/src/book.md

 Some time later the node receives block $G$ which is not built on its current head block $F$, but on block $C$ on a different branch.
 Depending on the details of the fork choice rule, the node might still evaluate $F$ to be a better head than $G$ and therefore ignore $G$.
 But in this case we will imagine that the fork choice rule indicates that $G$ is the better head block.

 Blocks $D$, $E$, and $F$ are not ancestors of $G$, so they need to be removed from the node's canonical chain.
-Any transactions or information those blocks contain must be reverted, as if they were never received.
+Any transactions or information those blocks contain will be reverted, as if they were never received.
 The node must perform a full rewind to the state that it was in after processing block $B$.

 After rewinding to $B$, the node can add blocks $C$ and $G$ to its chain and process them accordingly.
-After doing this, the node will have completed the reorganisation of its chain.
+Once done, the node will have completed the reorganisation of its chain.

 <a id="img_consensus_reversion_2"></a>
 <figure class="diagram" style="width: 70%">